Let’s do a concrete example, by imposing a simple 8-page folded (‘saddle’) booklet.

 Next we’ll make a simple test document.

 In InDesign’s Document Setup, make a blank Document with 8 pages.
-If you are in the U.S., set the Document size to ‘half letter’ (5.5” by 8.5”).
+If you are in the U.S., set the page size to ‘something like half letter’ (5.5” by 8.5”) or any custom page size.
 If you’re anywhere else, you might want to choose something like A5.

 In the Scripts panel (Window / Utilities / Scripts), open the User / IDImposer11.0Folder / RESOURCES / HelperScripts folder, and run the MakeTestDoc.jsx script.
 This will add Page numbers and Page outlines to our new Document.